ltsheridan/section-week-5/README.md

             - [ ] `_________`
             - [ ] More?

+### Part 3: Some BeautifulSoup fun!

-- **Want extra practice?
-But want it to be fun(ish)?** Try using BeautifulSoup on https://www.lingscars.com/ (please use caching!
+Let's try using BeautifulSoup on https://www.lingscars.com/ (please use caching!
 ProTip: Have a function that does this, which you can reuse in your assignment.)

 - Extract the Menu
 - Extract the names of all cars sold at Lings Cars, grouped by Brand Name (What data structure will you use?)
 - Extract deals featured on home page
     - Car's picture
     - Name
     - Description
     - Type of Engine, Gearbox, Paint
     - Rent per month
     - Extract the number of visitors now and number of visitors today
 - Having fun?
 Extract more information that you think is interesting.